 The Agencies have concluded that the definition of "customer" used in the Guidelines should be consistent with the definition established in section.3(h) of the Privacy Rule.
-The Agencies believe, therefore, that the most reasonable interpretation of the applicable provisions of subtitle A of Title V of the Act is that a financial institution is obligated to protect the security and confidentiality of the nonpublic personal information of its consumers with whom it has a customer relationship.
+The Agencies believe, therefore, that the most reasonable interpretation of the applicable provisions of subtitle A of Title V of the Act is that a financial institution is obligated to protect the security and confidentiality of the nonpublic personal information of its sections only, leaving blank the citations to the part numbers used by each agency. consumers with whom it has a customer relationship.
 As a practical manner, a financial institution may also design or implement its information security program in a manner that encompasses the records and information of its other consumers and its business clients.6